-The Marmot Ether is the only jacket in this review that features a fully lined interior.
-Our reviewers found this construction to be bulky and cumbersome, and the Ether had a problematic time stacking up next to other contenders that were far more packable and better performing.
-However, the Ether does offer a unique design for those who do not need the lightest and most packable jacket, but still require some wind resistance, with the added warmth benefit that the fleece lining of this model offers.
+The Marmot Ether is one of three lined jackets in this review.
+Our reviewers found this jacket's construction bulky and cumbersome.
+The Ether had trouble stacking up against other contenders that are far more packable and better performing.
+However, it does offer a unique design for those who do not need the lightest and most packable jacket.
+It provides reasonable wind resistance, and the added warmth benefit that fleece lining offers.

 Cons: Bulky, not very packable, not easy to layer with, not water resistant

 The Ether falls behind other models in many of our review metrics.
 Most other contenders outperformed it in weight and packability, versatility, and water resistance.
 Fortunately, it does have some admirable traits that might suit the right user.

 The Ether offers superior wind resistance, largely due to its fleece-lining.
 Without this lining, which is not featured on the hood of the jacket, the nylon double mini rip would likely be a bit less resistant to strong gusts.
 With it, the Ether can keep out drafts well (except for the hood, which allows a bit more air through).
 For a jacket that includes microfleece in the hood, check out our Top Pick for a Cold Day, the Columbia Flash Forward.